ClusterLabs/OCF-spec/ra/next/resource-agent-api.md

 A _resource type_ is a name indicating the service provided by a resource.
 This name should be suitable for use as a file name.

+A resource type beginning with a leading dot (.) is a hint to RMs and other tools that the resource type should be omitted from lists provided in response to user queries.

 ### Resource Agent

 A _resource agent_ (RA) is a software application implementing the RA API for a